 - Possible punitive damages against grossly negligent companies, manufacturers, or installers

-At Walkup, Melodia, Kelly & Schoenberger, our qualified and experienced team of San Francisco personal injury lawyers are going to conduct a thorough investigation into your claim.
-We thoroughly understand how product liability and premises liability laws applied to these situations, and we have the resources to ensure you are treated fairly.
-You can contact us for a free consultation of your case by clicking here or calling (415) 899-2919.
+At Walkup, Melodia, Kelly & Schoenberger, our qualified and experienced San Francisco personal injury lawyers always starts with a comprehensive event thorough investigation into any electrical fire case.
+We use experts when necessary and rely upon our experience in all cases.
+We understand how product liability and premises liability laws apply to electrical dwelling fires and business property fires, and we have the resources to ensure you are treated fairly.
+Contact us for a free consultation of your case by clicking here or calling (415) 981-7210.